brycewray/eleventy_solo/src/posts/2021/03/tailwind-head-eleventy.md

 ```
 {% endraw %}

-**Update, 2021-03-24**: I corrected the script `dev:eleventy`, above, so that it also includes the `--serve` parameter.
-Sorry that I missed it earlier, which happened because I previously was using a separate BrowserSync instance and, thus, the code from which I was copying at the time didn't have the parameter.
+**Update, 2021-03-24**: I corrected the script `dev:eleventy`, above, so that it includes the `--serve` parameter rather than the `--watch` parameter; as I was [reminded on Twitter](https://twitter.com/marcfilleul/status/1374840637112131589) and is [explained in the Eleventy documentation](https://www.11ty.dev/docs/usage/#re-run-eleventy-when-you-save), `serve` includes the "watching" process, so it's unnecessary to have **both** `--watch` and `serve`.
+Sorry that I missed this earlier, which probably happened because I previously was using a separate BrowserSync instance and, thus, the code from which I was copying at the time didn't have (or need) the `--serve` parameter for Eleventy.
 {.yellowBox}

 Now let's see what all those scripts do when you invoke either development mode (`npm run start`) or production mode (`npm run build`).
 Here's the resulting sequence of actions; they're more alike than not alike, so I'll combine them into one list: